Skip to content

 .translations.json Reference

-.translations.json lives at the root of any repo that uses your-last-translation-tool.
-It declares one or more translation projects in the repo, each with its own locales directory and source language.
+.translations.json declares one or more translation projects in a repo, each with its own locales directory and source language.

 {